 BEAUTY: It was almost too late.
 He seemed to be on his deathbed.
 Right before my eyes, as I thought he was dying in my loving arms, tears ran down my cheeks.
-I leaned over and gave him a small kiss, and the beast was transformed into this gorgeous prince! ¡Que mango!
-(Pronounced in Spanish, keh, mahn-goh) He now looks as fabulous outside as he is inside.
+I leaned over and gave him a small kiss, and the beast was transformed into this absolutely gorgeous prince!
+What a hunk!
+He now looks as fabulous outside as he is inside.
 (Looking adoringly at the prince).
 I had no idea....